Harsh-Kumar-Mahor/Harsh-Kumar-Mahor/README.md

 Welcome to my GitHub page!
 **I'm Harsh Kumar Mahor, a data enthusiast who loves working with data!**
 Currently pursuing **BTech in Computer Science and Engineering with a specialization in AI & ML at IIIT Kota**,
-I have a strong passion for **Data Science, SQL, Python, and Data Visualization tools**.
 I enjoy uncovering insights from data and transforming raw information into meaningful stories.